Thin French Apple Tart for Two

 You’ll find the complete list of ingredients and exact quantities in the recipe below.

-• Pie dough – I used a store-bought dough, but of course you can make one yourself as well.
+• Pie crust – I used a store-bought crust, but of course you can make your own as well.

-• Apples – I mostly use Granny Smith when I bake with apples as they stay firm and they are tart, something I like as well.
-In this recipe I used a combination of Granny Smith and Honey Crisp; a slightly sweet apple that stays firm as well.
+• Apples – I mostly use Granny Smith when I bake with apples as they stay firm and they are tart, something I like in an apple dessert.
+In this recipe however, I used a combination of Granny Smith and Honey Crisp; a slightly sweet apple that stays firm as well.
+The crust of this tart is thin, so the apples play the lead role and thus variety counts.

 • Walnuts – you can also use almonds or pecans